ndstephens/intro-to-computer-science/algorithms/01_bubble-sort/README.md

 ### SPATIAL COMPLEXITY - RAM/DISK SPACE:

-- We're operating on the array itself and not creating anything else in memory.
+- We're operating on the array itself and not creating any new arrays in memory.
-- Because we are operating on the array itself, we'd say this sort is destructive.
 - **O(1) - CONSTANT**

 ### DESTRUCTIVE: